Adrianaa911/Adrianaa911/README.md

 👯 I’m looking to collaborate on innovative projects that challenge and enhance my programming skills.

-🌱 Took part of the team as a Web Developer Intern at 2Toucans.
-Digital agency in London specializing in web development, digital marketing & training.
+🌱 Currently, I’ve had the opportunity to contribute as a Web Developer Intern at 2Toucans, a digital agency in London, where I’ve gained valuable experience in web development, digital marketing, and training.

 🖥️ I am also practising my skills on Codecademy, an American online interactive platform that offers coding classes in 12 different programming languages.